 3 more residents in Willacy County test positive for coronavirus

-Two males, one on his 60s and the other one in his 70s, and a female in her 70s tested positive for the virus, according to a news release from Willacy County.
+A girl younger than 1 year old, as well as a male and a female both younger than 20, tested positive for the virus, according to a news release from Willacy County.

+Since the pandemic started, 1190 people in Willacy County have tested positive for the virus.

 More News